rkapl123/DBAddin/docs/DBFuncs.md

 	*   Query composition: Composing Queries (as these sometimes tend to be quite long) can become challenging, especially when handling parameters coming from cells.
 There is a simple way to avoid lots of trouble by placing the parts of a query in different lines/cells and putting all these cells together as a range in the DB functions first argument (query).
 	*   When invoking an Excel Workbook from the command-line using CmdLogAddin (from a cmd script or the task scheduler), Excel may initialize the Add-in later than invoking the calculation of the DB function, which leads to an uninitialized host application object and therefore non-functional db functions (they all rely on the caller object of the Excel application to retrieve their calling cell's address).
 I'm still investigating into this.
 	*   Special care has to be taken for VBA Code that triggers DB Functions due to changes in cells.
 In this case, sometimes modifications of sheet contents are not available when expected (right after the modifying code was executed) and thus result in application errors.
 A possible workaround for this is to set Application.Calculation = xlCalculationManual before making any cell changes.
+	*   Unnecessary recalculations of DB functions are sometimes done even though the query cache strategy tries to avoid this (DB functions are only performed if either the query or the connection string changed).
+This can't be avoided especially when having active filters in target areas of DB functions as these filters make these areas "volatile", thus leading to enforced calculations.

 * DBListFetch:
 	*   no Headers and extendArea = 1: Don't place the output of DBlistFetch functions that a) depend on the same inputs and b) have no headers and c) use extendArea = 1 (cell extension).
 The calculation sequence leads to unpredictable behaviour with potential data loss